-By Olivia Inglewood.
-Last Updated 12th February 2021.
+By Joanne Jeffries.
+Last Updated 6th July 2021.
 Welcome to our broken chair accident claims guide.
 Chairs are all around us and we use them unthinkingly every single day of our lives.
 But poorly maintained, broken and damaged chairs can cause lasting damage if you’re the victim of an accident involving one.
 Chairs can also cause long-term damage if they are not ergonomically suited to you.
 Injuries from faulty or improperly adjusted chairs can also be claimed for in broken chair compensation claims.

-We have over 30 years of experience in managing compensation claims – including those relating to broken chairs.
+We have over 30 years of experience in managing compensation claims – including broken chair accident claims.
 We can help you with your broken chair lawsuit so keep reading:

 Choose a section